confused-404/Grade-Calculator/README.md

 	- current grade,
    	- intended grade,
    	- final exam weight,
-- backend now hosted using fly.io
+- backend hosted and frontend hosted

-## Intended Features
+## Intended Features (LIKELY NEVER GOING TO HAPPEN)

  - support for weights (i.e. exams are 80%, assignments 20%)
  - how will a grade drop/increase affect GPA